 Sexual Activity

-In Vaginal Atrophy: Prevention of Vaginal Atrophy the JH explain:
+In Vaginal Atrophy: What You Can Do the JH explain:

-“Regular sexual activity (with or without a partner) may help prevent vaginal atrophy.
-Sexual activity improves blood flow to the vagina which helps keep vaginal tissues elastic and flexible.
+“Regular sexual activity (including masturbation) – to improve blood flow to your vagina, which can keep vaginal tissues elastic and flexible.
 Sexually active women report fewer symptoms of vaginal atrophy compared to women who don’t have regular sex”.

 Oils